 The Division of Community Correction operates six Community Correction Centers that were legislatively created to serve a target group of offenders who commit non-violent and non-sexual offenses and would otherwise be sentenced to traditional incarceration in the Division of Correction.
 To be eligible for placement in a Community Correction Center, an offender must:

 - Have a court ordered sentence that permits transfer to the Division of Community Correction;

 - Be sentenced on an eligible target offense as determined by the Division of Community Correction (see Target Offense Table link below);

-- Be sentenced to a term of no longer than 6 years for offenses that are parole eligible after serving 1/3 of the sentence, or a term of no longer than 4 years for offenses that are parole eligible after serving 1/2 of the sentence;
+- Be sentenced to a term of no longer than 6 years for offenses that are eligible for parole/post-release supervision after serving 1/3 of the sentence;

 - Not be previously convicted of any ineligible offense.

 There is no right to placement in a Community Correction Center.
 The Division of Community Correction makes the final determination of an offender’s eligibility for placement in a Center.
 The attached Target Offense Table is to be used as a guide to aid in determining what offenses are generally eligible for placement in a Community Correction Center.

 Questions regarding an individual’s eligibility for placement in a Community Correction Center should be addressed to Residential Services at (501)682-9563.